The

 Sargassum: South-facing — lower risk

-Crowds: None 🟢
+Crowds: None — no ships 🟢

 Surf: 1 ft